01 of 07

 There are hundreds of caves within a 20 km radius of Sarlat--some open, some not.
 Here's a recommended list of prehistoric sites in the Perigord Noir.

-Lascaux II - Tourists haven't been able to go inside Lascaux since 1963 when algae and calcite began to dim the paintings (Lascaux, it is said, recovered), but they've done a bang-up job of recreating parts of the cave close by.
+- Lascaux II - Tourists haven't been able to go inside Lascaux since 1963 when algae and calcite began to dim the paintings (Lascaux, it is said, recovered), but they've done a bang-up job of recreating parts of the cave close by.
 It took 10 years of work to painstakingly recreate not only the paintings but the exact profile of the walls of two galleries.
-[See: Lascaux II Map and Visitor Information] Then, head on over to nearby Le Thot, especially if you have kids.
+Then, head on over to nearby Le Thot, especially if you have kids.
 It's a prehistoric theme park that re-creates the environment Cro-Magnon would find familiar.

-Font de Gaume - Visitors can see thirty of the most beautiful cave paintings, most from about 12,000 b.c.
-About a mile south is Les Combarelles, with a profusion of intermingled engravings of many animals, the horse being represented most frequently.
+- Font de Gaume - Visitors can see thirty of the most beautiful cave paintings, most from about 12,000 b.c.
+About a mile south is Les Combarelles, with a profusion of intermingled engravings of many animals, the horse is represented most frequently.

 07 of 07